 9 – Pay Attention to Cultural Sensitivities in Your Ramadan Campaigns

 Worldwide 93% of Muslims take part in the Ramadan fast (according to Pew Research), yet it is celebrated in different parts of the world and cultural nuances in all regions can vary.
-In order not to be offensive or be on the inappropriate side, make sure to get your campaigns checked and confirmed by locals.
+To avoid being offensive or inappropriate, make sure to have your campaigns reviewed by local experts.

 10 – Time to Increase Brand Engagement with Value-Driven Messages for All Industries

-No matter which industry you are from, staying still is the worst thing you can do during Ramadan, a high-opportunity time for all businesses.
+No matter your industry, staying still is the worst thing you can do.
+Ramadan is a high-opportunity time for all businesses.
 For those industries, who are hit the hardest, make sure you are remembered with a positive message by your users.
 There’s no limit to creativity, raising people’s spirits during these times.
 Connect with your users through meaningful and value-driven content and establish a strong brand image.

 In this period, you need to connect with your audience across channels.
 A 2019 Google report shows that growth on social media surges in MENA.
 The mobile activity becomes #1 with people spending 147 minutes per day on average, chased by 113 minutes of TV per day.
 So think about creating campaigns for channels where your customers are already active and engaged.